Optimal Kinematic Synthesis and Prototype Development of Knee Exoskeleton

-This was done by defining vectors between key anatomical landmarks: $\vec{AK}$ (ankle to knee), $\vec{KH}$ (knee to hip), and $\vec{HW}$ (hip to waist) as shown in fig \ref{vec}.
+This was done by defining vectors between key anatomical landmarks: $\vec{AK}$ (ankle to knee), $\vec{KH}$ (knee to hip), and $\vec{HW}$ (hip to waist) as shown in Fig \ref{vec}.
 These vectors were used to determine the angular displacements and provide a comprehensive view of the joint mechanics.
-The Knee joint angle is calculated by formula
+The knee joint angle is calculated as

-where, $\theta$ is knee joint angle.
-This thorough and systematic approach offers significant insights into the bio-mechanical interactions between human joints and exoskeleton systems, emphasizing the importance of precise alignment in enhancing the efficacy and safety of exoskeletons in practical applications.

-Similarly, same subject has performed the sit to stand motion with exoskeleton.
-This exoskeleton is dummy model made up from cardboard.
-Its sole purpose is to get the trajectory of optimized dimension based exoskeleton.
-In figure \ref{STS_exo}, subject is performing sit to stand motion with exoskeleton.
-The red mark on exoskeleton is exoskeleton's knee joint.
-Here, it is an assumption that red mark act as knee joint.
-The actual knee joint can be instantaneous center of four bar linkage.
-It is because the instantaneous centre of four bar linkage follow the same trajectory as human's knee joint during sit to stand motion.